anikayamdagni/Huffman-Coder/README.md

+# Huffman Coder
+The main code of this repository is stored privately as per the University of Texas at Austin guidelines.
+If you would like to see it, please contact me and I can add you as a read-only collaborator on an archived private repository.

-Assignment 10 - Huffman Coding Analysis
+### Assignment 10 - Huffman Coding Analysis

 NOTE: A small portion of the results from my experiments are at the bottom of this file.